 Then I sprinkle some salt and pepper on the pork butt.
 I’ll put it on low and let it cook for about 12 to 14 hours.

 Once it is falling apart, I know it is done.
 Then you can either make your own homemade barbecue sauce to go with it or just buy the store bought stuff.
 I’ll be honest, I do both, depending upon the day.
-We enjoy this with some fresh corn from the garden (that I’ve either canned or frozen) and some fresh canned green beans.
-It’s that simple to have a delicious harvested meal in the dead of winter.
+We enjoy these homemade meals with some fresh corn from the garden (that I’ve either canned or frozen) and some fresh canned green beans.
+It’s that simple to have delicious harvested homemade meals in the dead of winter.

 Fried apples are a quick go-to part of a meal or snack when I need them.
 Every year we can, freeze, and dry apples.